Lauren Smith-Fields died of an accidental overdose on a Bumble date, police say. Her family disputes that.

 On Monday, the state medical examiner’s office said Smith-Fields died of an accidental overdose of “Fentanyl combined with prescription medication and alcohol.”
 The next day, “as a result” of that conclusion, the Bridgeport Police Department announced it had opened a criminal investigation into Smith-Fields’s death.

-Bridgeport police said the U.S. Drug Enforcement Administration will assist with the case as the investigation pivots to factors that could have led “to her untimely death,” Acting Police Chief Rebeca Garcia said in a statement to The Post.
+Bridgeport police said the U.S. Drug Enforcement Administration will assist with the case as the investigation pivots to factors that could have led “to her untimely death,” acting Police Chief Rebeca Garcia said in a statement to The Post.
 The department did not comment or offer further details on the case and detectives’ procedures during the investigation.

-The medical examiner’s conclusion has led to more questions among Smith-Fields’s grieving family as community members and activists demand her case be investigated fairly.
+The medical examiner’s conclusion has led to more questions among Smith-Fields’s grieving family as community members and activists demand that her case be investigated fairly.

 In a tweet on Tuesday, Crosland said the findings do not make up for the police department’s missteps — “in fact it makes it worse,” he wrote.
 “As a result of a botched investigation this morning we are left with more questions than answers.”

-Smith-Fields’s case highlights the stark difference in how White victims are treated compared to Black ones and how victimhood is easily stripped from Black people, especially women, Crosland said.
+Smith-Fields’s case highlights the stark difference in how White victims are treated, compared with Black ones, and how victimhood is easily stripped from Black people, especially women, Crosland said.
 Questions and outcry over the unbalanced treatment of cases involving Black and Indigenous people arose again last year as the Gabby Petito case captured global audiences.
 Petito, 22, a White woman, was reported missing in September during a cross-country trip with her fiance and was found dead later that month.

 “Black women don’t get the same treatment that Gabby Petito got,” Crosland told The Post.
-“Lauren Smith-Fields is dead and a White man walks out, and [police] have absolutely no interest in him.”
+“Lauren Smith-Fields is dead, and a White man walks out, and [police] have absolutely no interest in him.”

 The night before her death, Smith-Fields, a Norwalk Community College student, invited an older man she met three days earlier on Bumble to her apartment, according to a police report obtained by The Post.
 The date brought a bottle of Casamigos tequila, and they took shots before Smith-Fields became ill and vomited in her bathroom, according to the report.
 She apologized, and the two continued drinking, eating, playing games and watching a movie, her date later told police.
 Investigators have not publicly identified the man.